damian-damjanovic-hn/Product-Onboarding/pandas_example.md

-# Python script `app.py` that incorporates the use of pandas for the following tasks:
+# Python script that incorporates the use of pandas:

 1.  **Loading data from an Excel file**